dhis2/dhis2-docs/src/commonmark/en/content/implementation/localization-of-dhis2.md

 <!--DHIS2-SECTION-ID:dhis2-i18n-translations-tool-->

-The i18n resource editor is Java desktop application which can beYour translations downloaded from http://www.dhis2.org/downloads .
-It requires thatwill be incorporated into the source code on a regular basis by the have checked out the DHIS 2 source code from GitHub (check out http://www.dhis2.org/development if necessary) and have a Java Rudevelopment team.e Environment installed on your computer.
+The i18n resource editor is Java desktop application which can be downloaded from http://www.dhis2.org/downloads .
+It requires that you have checked out the DHIS2 source code from Github (check out http://www.dhis2.org/development if necessary) and have a Java Runtime Environment installed on your computer.
 On Windows, simply unpack the ZIP archive and click the executable file.
-On Linux, extract the archive, navigate inside the extracted directory and invoke the following:
+On Linux, extract the archive, navigate inside the extracted directory and invoke the following command:

     java -jar dhis-i18n-resourceeditor.jar